 OPEN ADOPTION RECORDS

 Origins Canada advocates for adoption disclosure legislation in all provinces and territories of Canada that provides adopted adults unrestricted access to their original birth certificate, and unrestricted access to identifying information on their natural parents.
-Origins Canada also advocates for adoption disclosure legislation that provides natural mothers unrestricted access to the original birth certificate of their son or daughter, and provides natural parents unrestricted access to identifying information on their son or daughter.
+Origins Canada also advocates for adoption disclosure legislation that provides first mothers unrestricted access to the original birth certificate of their son or daughter, and provides them unrestricted access to identifying information on their son or daughter.

 Adopted persons and natural families have the right to associate freely with each other without government restrictions or interference.
 In many provinces these rights are violated by restrictive laws, court decisions and public and private agency policies and services.